nikhil-advait/LearnJS_JSInterview/README.md

 I have casually created these functions over time to teach to colleagues or to ask in interview.
 Have taken out time now to collate them and put on github.

+I think it's good idea to solve these javascript challenges to:
+--Check you knowlede on js
+--Learn js
+--Prepare for interview

+I will keep adding examples to this list as n when time permits.

 ### [Question 1.
 Closure](./do_u_know_js/01.%20Closure.js)
 Aim of this question/exercise is to learn concepts of closure.